red5pro/red5pro-installer/README.md

-#### 3. ADD / UPDATE RED5PRO LICENSE
+#### 4. ADD / UPDATE RED5PRO LICENSE

-This option navigates to a sub-menu which allws us to install a new red5pro license or update an existing one.
+This option navigates to a sub-menu which allows us to view, install and update a red5pro license.

 ![License Menu](Linux/images/license_menu.png?raw=true "License Menu")

+__1. ADD / UPDATE LICENSE :__  Provides option to add a new license or update one if it already exists.
+The program looks for an existing red5pro installation and then the LICENSE.KEY file at expected location.
+If a file is found it allows you to enter a red5pro license code from the terminal interface.

+__2. VIEW LICENSE :__  Provides option to view an existing red5pro license via the LICENSE.KEY file.
+The program looks for an existing red5pro installation and then the LICENSE.KEY file at expected location.
+If a file is found it displays the content of the file on terminal.